The Psychological Cost of the Great Recession

 Taken together, the studies reviewed showed that these trends were related to several kinds of mental health problems:

 - Mood disorders in general

 In other words, people worked longer hours not just for lower wages but for worse mental health.
-Some of the studies also suggested a link to general health problems like cardiovascular and respiratory diseases as well.
+Some of the studies suggested a link to general health problems like cardiovascular and respiratory diseases as well.